incitron/incitron_docs/pages/02_math_model.md

 **(5) Equal-Parcel Constraint**

-This constraint ensures that parcels in a block are mined in equal proportions (i.e., don't just mine all the ore first and leave all the waste).
+This constraint ensures that parcels in a block are mined in equal proportions (i.e., don't just mine all the ore parcels first and leave all the waste).

 $$For~b \in B,~p \in \{ 2,...,P_b \},~t \in T,~s = S: $$